Trump continued to defend his son's meeting with a Russian lawyer

 At the end of the G-20, Macron announced a December summit in Paris, celebrating the two-year anniversary of the agreement and discussing the path forward.

-Trump's trip to Paris for Bastille Day brought a chance for a new beginning, however, one that celebrates points of commonality between the leaders and ushered in new discussions on counterterrorism and the ongoing conflict in Syria.
+Trump's trip to Paris to celebrate Bastille Day and to commemorate the 100th anniversary of America's entry into World War I brought a chance for a new beginning, however, one that celebrates points of commonality between the leaders and ushered in new discussions on counterterrorism and the ongoing conflict in Syria.

 This trip's discussion focused heavily on strengthening "our vital security partnerships," Trump said, noting the need to stand up to "rogue" threats like North Korea, Syria and Iran.